Lithium Americas (NYSE:LAC) Given New $19.00 Price Target at Cowen

 Lithium Americas (NYSE:LAC) had its target price increased by investment analysts at Cowen from $17.00 to $19.00 in a report released on Monday, The Fly reports.
 The firm presently has an “outperform” rating on the stock.
 Cowen’s price objective indicates a potential upside of 1.28% from the stock’s current price.

 Several other research analysts have also commented on the company.
-Industrial Alliance Securities began coverage on Lithium Americas in a research report on Wednesday, June 23rd.
-They issued a “buy” rating for the company.
-Canaccord Genuity lifted their target price on Lithium Americas from $28.50 to $30.50 and gave the stock a “buy” rating in a research report on Friday, May 7th.
 Zacks Investment Research lowered Lithium Americas from a “hold” rating to a “sell” rating in a research report on Wednesday, August 18th.
-Finally, National Bank Financial restated an “outperform spec overweight” rating on shares of Lithium Americas in a research report on Tuesday, June 29th.
+National Bank Financial reiterated an “outperform spec overweight” rating on shares of Lithium Americas in a research report on Tuesday, June 29th.
+Industrial Alliance Securities assumed coverage on Lithium Americas in a research report on Wednesday, June 23rd.
+They set a “buy” rating for the company.
+Finally, Canaccord Genuity boosted their price objective on Lithium Americas from $28.50 to $30.50 and gave the company a “buy” rating in a research report on Friday, May 7th.
 One investment analyst has rated the stock with a sell rating, two have given a hold rating and five have issued a buy rating to the company.
 The stock has an average rating of “Buy” and an average target price of $20.28.

 LAC stock opened at $18.76 on Monday.
 The company has a quick ratio of 56.73, a current ratio of 56.73 and a debt-to-equity ratio of 0.28.
 Lithium Americas has a 52-week low of $6.69 and a 52-week high of $28.75.
 The business’s 50 day simple moving average is $15.11.
 The stock has a market cap of $2.25 billion, a P/E ratio of -44.67 and a beta of 1.29.